Income tax Dates

 Income equalisation deposits expire 5 years from the end of the accounting year in which the deposit was made.
 Any expired deposits will be refunded.

-New deposit from a refund
+New deposit following a refund

 The refund may be able to be used as a deposit for the previous tax year if an election is made in the specified period or by the required date for that tax year.